-The Engineering Advising Services Office provides academic program planning services to undergraduate students in the College of Engineering.
+The Engineering Advising Office provides academic program planning services to undergraduate students in the Tickle College of Engineering.

-The COE has numerous programs in place designed to recruit, retain and graduate African-American, Hispanic American and Native American students.
+The TCE has numerous programs in place designed to recruit, retain, and graduate underrepresented students.
 These noteworthy initiatives have enabled the college to build and sustain a very successful and nationally prominent diversity engineering program.

 The Engineering Entrepreneurship program at the University of Tennessee is designed to give students the skills to create economic value from technological ideas; to protect and grow intellectual properties; to create successful funding proposals; and to detect and take advantage of technology trends.

-Real-world challenges and opportunities are provided for UT engineering students through cooperative education (co-op) and internship programs.
+Helping UT engineering students add experience to their education since 1926, real-world challenges and opportunities are provided through both the cooperative education and the internship education programs.
 Both programs offer structured learning environments where students develop increasing responsibilities by holding full-time, paid positions in a professional setting related to their academic and career goals.